 - With permission from parents/guardians, school canteens may choose to display the students name, photo and the foods they are allergic to, in the canteen as a reminder to canteen staff and volunteers.
 Liaising with parents/guardians about safe food for the food allergic student.

 No. The HFD policy is underpinned by the FOCiS nutrient criteria which are based on the Australian Dietary Guidelines.
 While these guidelines do not take into account additives and preservatives the recommendation is that fresh is best and therefore reduces the overall consumption of additives and preservative.
 Food Standards of Australia and New Zealand are the government body that sets limits for all additives and preservatives in foods made in or imported to Australia.
 If you would like more information download our Food Additives fact sheet or visit FSANZ.

 Firstly check the Star Choice™ Buyers Guide to see if it is listed.
 If not, contact WASCA with the packaging details, nutrition information panel and ingredients list for advice.

-Maybe.
-Canteens are permitted to sell coffee flavoured milk drinks, such as iced coffee and mocha are permitted for sale in high schools only.
+Coffee drinks such as iced coffee and mocha are permitted for sale in high schools only.
 To be eligible for sale drinks must be less than 375ml and be made with reduced fat milk.
 To see if there are any registered/approved coffee flavoured milk drinks available in WA check the registered product list or your Buyers Guide.
 Coffee prepared in the canteen should be made with decaffeinated coffee.
 Please contact WASCA for further information.

 - Plain water or mineral water